Orhan92/Orhan92.github.io/_posts/2021-09-24-webapp-in-the-cloud.markdown

 #### With very few users

-With very few users, where we pay for a Cosmos Db and App Services, this is how a estimated cost could look like:
+With very few users, where we pay for a Cosmos Db and App Services, this is how a estimated cost could look like per month:

 ![Few users](/images/est-few-app.png){:class="img-fluid"}

 #### With many users

-With many users, where we pay for a Cosmos Db and App Services, this is how a estimated cost could look like:
+With many users, where we pay for a Cosmos Db and App Services, this is how a estimated cost could look like per month:

 ![Few users](/images/est-alot-app.png){:class="img-fluid"}